ditServices/reports-parser/README.md

 __Public Roadmap__
 https://trello.com/b/DEhIf5Hp/careports-roadmap

 This project defines a simple markup language for camera assistants that can be parsed into a PDF report.
 This application defines the grammar and includes the code to generate the PDF report.
+An example of the markup language can be found in the sample.txt file in the repo.

 Currently in active development, not all features are active.